ibrahimbreem/ibrahimbreem/README.md

 ## I'm a Husband, Father, Developer, and Team Leader!!

 - 🔭 I’m currently working as freelancer on freelaner platforms!
-- 🥅 2022 Goals: using deeplearning models in flutter apps
+- 🥅 2022 Goals: Using Deeplearning models in flutter apps
 - ⚡ Fun fact: I love to draw and singing